 Components become very hot during operation and there is a risk of burns if touched.

-Allow the station cool down.
+Allow the dwelling station to cool down.

 Incorrect cleaning/decalcification leads to damage to the natural passive layer and an increased risk of corrosion of the plate material.